sparameswaran/airway-shipment-orchestrator/README.md

 Detailed architecture:
 ![](imgs/AirwaysShipmentWorkflow.png)

-The design allows Divide and Conquer using Child Step Functions to handle each distinct shipment address and further dividing the shipments using sub-partition based on date and some random numbers to ensure a single Step Function does not hit its [25K max execution event history](https://docs.aws.amazon.com/step-functions/latest/dg/bp-history-limit.html) while also increasing the parallelism using [Map](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-map-state.html) constructs to fire off additional child step functions.
-The design was tested against 20K shipment requests with majority going to a specific destination address.

 The DynamoDB tables are created with on-demand capacity rather than provisioned to allows scaling on demand with higher loads.
 Additional reason for sub-partitioning is to avoid Hot Partition Key problem with DynamoDB when majority of the shipments go to the same destination address compared to rest.

-The main aggregation workflow is decoupled from the final carrier invocations using SNS Topic + SQS Queue.
+The individual shipment validation and aggregation workflow are decoupled from the final carrier invocations using SNS Topic + SQS Queue.
 This design allows plugging in different carrier implementations with message filtering/selection and implementing routing to appropriate carrier, and enabling buffering and throttling when dealing with carriers without affecting main aggregation workflow.
 ![](imgs/StepFunctionMapStructure.png)

 * Airways Shipment system accepts individual shipment requests via an API endpoint (deployed via SAM template) that gets saved as individual messages in `ShipmentRecordQueue` SQS Queue.
 * `OrderValidatorFunction` Lambda function subscribed to the `ShipmentRecordQueue` SQS Queue consumes the batch of messages and starts validating the entries and marks errors as required.
-  * For each individual message, the function creates a hash based on the shipping destination address.
+  * For each individual message, the function creates a hash based on the shipping destination address and OEM vendor (passed as a SQS Message attribute along with actual shipment payload).
-  * It then invokes `BusinessValidationStateMachine1` Step Function for each individual message passing along the actual shipment record, address hash along with any validation errors.
+  * It then invokes `AirwayShipmentWorkflowStateMachine1` Step Function for each individual message passing along the actual shipment record, address hash along with any validation errors.
-* `BusinessValidationStateMachine1` Step Function goes through a decision tree to either process normally, and for invalid shipment submissions, save them in `InvalidShipmentRecord` table before deciding error handling via a Dead Letter Queue (DLQ) (`ShipmentRecordDLQueue`) or manual resubmission via  a different queue (`ShipmentRecordManualResubmitQueueName`) based on the error type.
+* `AirwayShipmentWorkflowStateMachine1` Step Function goes through a decision tree to either process normally, and for invalid shipment submissions, save them in `InvalidShipmentRecord` table before deciding error handling via a Dead Letter Queue (DLQ) (`ShipmentRecordDLQueue`) or manual resubmission via  a different queue (`ShipmentRecordManualResubmitQueueName`) based on the error type.
 * Fully validated and error free shipments are then saved in DynamoDB Tables.
-The specific Address Hash is saved in `ShipmentHash` table with status indicating it was not processed while the complete message including the shipment record and addr hash is saved in `ShipmentRecord` table.
+The specific Address Hash is saved in `ShipmentHash` table with status indicating it was not processed while the complete message including the shipment record and address hash is saved in `ShipmentRecord` table.
-* Once all the messages have been validated and saved using the above 2 services, the messages can be aggregated and processed for actual shipment.
+* Once all the messages have been validated and saved using the above 2 services, it then checks for most recent airways shipment bill using the `SAWBShadowTableLookupFunction` function with a retry and exponential backoff logic mechanism.
+Once the shipment bill is available that matches the OEM vendor of the shipment, a message is published to the `ShipmentCarrierTopic` Topic that allows the actual carrier to handle the shipping.
+The Topic publishes to `ShipmentCarrierQueue` which gets picked by a ShipmentCarrier Lambda that in turn triggers UPS Carrier Shipping related workflow service.
-* The `AggregationKickoffStateMachine2` is invoked (no need for actual payload) and it queries DynamoDB `ShipmentHash` table for unprocessed unique addresses.
+* The `AggregationKickoffStateMachine2` is invoked (with an OEM indictor as payload) and it queries DynamoDB `ShipmentHash` table for unprocessed unique addresses.
 * The list of address hashes along with the random partitions is passed to a Map function.
-  * For each unique address hash + partition discovered, a child step function `SAWBProcessorStateMachine3` is invoked to handle the actual airway shipment bill generation and for each entry going to the same address, UPS shipping service needs to be invoked with the relevant payload.
+  * For each unique address hash + partition discovered that matches the OEM vendor, a child step function `SAWBProcessorStandaloneStateMachine3` is invoked to handle the actual airway shipment bill generation and for each entry going to the same address.
   * `SAWBProcessorStateMachine3` handles generation of the Airway Shipment Bill using Lambda function `AirwayShipmentGeneratorFunction` (the shipment bill gets saved in `AirwaysShipmentDetail` table in DynamoDB) and then checks if inventory is available for that shipment for default supplier and switches the supplier as necessary before passing to another Map step that iterates over the individual shipment entries that are being sent via UPS to the same address.
-  * For each shipment, a message is published to the `ShipmentCarrierTopic` Topic that allows the actual carrier to handle the shipping.
-The Topic publishes to `ShipmentCarrierQueue` which gets picked by a ShipmentCarrier Lambda that in turn triggers UPS Carrier Shipping related workflow service.
   * `UPSShipmentHandlerStateMachine5` gets invoked to handle the Airways shipment bill and record, calls the UPS service and the results get updated in `ShipmentRecord` table.
   * All the Shipment records with associated UPS or other carrier shipment labels are saved in DynamoDB `ShipmentRecord` table.
-Heavy writes and reads in DynamoDB can result in throttling as DynamoDB atempts to scale the table (when using on-demand capacity).
+Heavy writes and reads in DynamoDB can result in throttling as DynamoDB attempts to scale the table (when using on-demand capacity).
 Code attempts to retry with increasing backoff rates.
 * Any repeat submissions to the Aggregation Step Function for an already processed address will return with no operations.

 ## Prerequisites